electricherd/audiobookfinder/README.md

 </details>

 ### ToDo
-* clean up, refactor data's mod and collection
+* clean up, refactor data's mod and collection - still a bit to do
 * add a nice way to collect data (string distance + time, maybe 2nd duration hash set?, filter empty tags)
-* add memory consumption monitoring for collection
+* add memory consumption monitoring for collection - started for BKTree
 * look into state and extra data usage of already used [smlang-rs](https://github.com/korken89/smlang-rs/blob/master/examples/event_with_reference_data.rs)
 * think of a protocol what adbf clients agree on and exchange (e.g. still searching, files found, etc)
 * ~~let state machine *talk* (as ipc) with data collection via [crossbeam](https://github.com/crossbeam-rs/crossbeam) (first only the finish search status)~~